aws-samples/aws-textract-document-data-extraction-platform/README.md

 ### Limitations of the platform
 - You can only extract a document once the appropriate schema has been added to the schema registry
 - In the real world, documents can contain multiple forms but the platform is limited to only extracting one document per form.
 Each page included in the document must be relevant to the schema defined.
 Do not include an illustrative cover for example as no meaningful data can be extracted.
+- There is no frontend component built to add tags on the webapp.
+However tags are supported in the backend.

+### Adding workflow tags

+- You can add tags to a form in review and default tags are defined in the REVIEW_WORKFLOW_TAGS const.
 ---
 ## Project Structure